ros2/examples/rclcpp/type_adaptation/accelerated_pipeline/README.md

 This directory contains packages that demonstrate use of the Type Adaptation Feature as listed in [REP 2007](https://ros.org/reps/rep-2007.html).

 There are three packages as follows:
-  * `example_type_adapters` : This package implements the custom user defined ROS type for an image(`type_adaptation::example_type_adapters::ImageContainer`).
+  * `example_type_adapters` : This package implements a custom user defined ROS type for an image (`type_adaptation::example_type_adapters::ImageContainer`).
   * `julia_set`: An example that computes [Julia Set](https://en.wikipedia.org/wiki/Julia_set) on an incoming image.
   * `simple_increment`: A trivial example that increases each pixel value by 1 on an incoming image.

-Examples show a GPU(HW accelerator) pipeline that is performing CUDA operations in a chain of intra-process nodes optimized to reduce unnecessary memory copy during message transport and eliminate unnecessary GPU to CPU synchronization..
+Examples show a GPU (HW accelerator) pipeline that is performing CUDA operations in a chain of intra-process nodes optimized to reduce unnecessary memory copy during message transport and eliminate unnecessary GPU to CPU synchronization.

 ## Julia Set Pipeline
 <div align="center"><img src="resources/type_adaptation_example_juliaset.gif" width="400px"/></div>
-In this example, Julia Set is computed on an incoming image to generate fractals.
+In this example, the Julia Set is computed on an incoming image to generate fractals.
 This is a compute intensive task which can be offloaded to a hardware accelerator such as a GPU.
 Additionally, type adaptation is leveraged to reduce transport overhead.
 This example showcases performance improvements of a pipeline and can be adopted to other compute intensive workloads.

 * `map_node` - Transforms input image width and height to X and Y coordinate axes, then republishes the normalized image.